Create a

 A critical foundational element to any employee skills assessment approach is verifying the required skills as job-related.
 Given that one of the most valuable purposes of employee skills assessment is to support employment and career-related decisions (e.g., hiring, rating performance, promotion), the extent to which the skills are, in fact, crucial to successful job performance is a paramount concern.
 Two primary (and one related) considerations generate greater objectivity when used to authenticate the skills as job-related:

-- Validity is a statistical method for determining how accurately the assessment method, tool, or process evaluates what it is designed to measure.
+1. Validity is a statistical method for assessing how accurately an assessment method, tool, or process measures what it is designed to measure.

 4. Progressive stages of expertise

 This is a way to define how skill proficiency and competence levels progress or accumulate into increasing echelons of expertise, allowing for individual comparisons for deployment and development purposes.
 Commonly used in the skilled trades (Apprentice, Journeyman, and Master), these create a standard by which individual skill presence and precision can be consistently defined and applied across organizational functions and business units.
-Four or even five proficiency levels can be used, but each skill requires demonstrable and measurable behavior levels defined for consistent application.
+Four or even five proficiency levels can be used, but each skill requires demonstrable, measurable behavior levels to ensure consistent application.

 Applying skill assessments across the employee lifecycle

 The value of employee skills identification and assessment approaches becomes apparent when considering the range of talent applications they can impact.
-To make human work behavior and capabilities more objectively defined, assessing individual skills' presence and proficiency level creates a more robust, equitable, and efficient starting point for understanding employees' strengths across the spectrum of organizational roles and functions.
+To make human work behavior and capabilities more objectively defined, assessing the presence and proficiency levels of individual skills creates a more robust, equitable, and efficient starting point for understanding employees' strengths across the spectrum of organizational roles and functions.
 Consider the cost of a poor or inaccurate hiring or promotion decision, the potential to miss out on developing and engaging a future high-potential leader, or placing an under-skilled sales or customer-facing professional in a business-critical situation.

 The applications of skill-based employee assessments include: